excitepv/pluckey/README.md

-# plucky
+# pluckey - plucks key
-A tiny util library to pluck keys from deep arrays and array
+A tiny util library to pluck key from deep arrays and objects